nikitavoloboev/data/cli/cli.md

 ## Notes

-- Look into [gh cli](https://github.com/cli/cli) for example a well designed CLI.
+- Look into [gh cli](https://github.com/cli/cli) for example of a well designed CLI.
 The `-h` is amazing.

 ## Links